anael-seghezzi/MAP-Elites-RISC/README.md

 Because MAP-Elites can explore any well-defined search space, it seems well suited for the evolution of instruction programs, as it can simultaneously evolve multiple solutions and optimize the number of instructions and calls.

-In the case of MAP-Elites RISC, the search space is defined as:
+In the case of MAP-Elites RISC, the search space is defined as:<br>
-X = number of instruction used (size of the program)
+X = number of instruction used (size of the program)<br>
 Y = number of instruction called during execution (~speed of the program)

 Ex1, learning to play Pong: